HarperDB/template-redirector/README.md

 ## Technical Details

-### Use Case

-The solution improves upon Akamai's Redirector Cloudlet, which has a 5,000 item limit per cloudlet and requires workarounds for handling a large number of redirects.

 ### Administration

 Customers can administer their redirect database by uploading a CSV of their redirects via the `/redirect` endpoint as well as